pydemic/mundi/README.rst

 [255 rows x 2 columns]

-Each region also exhibit those values as attributes

->>> br.region
-'latin-america'
->>> br.population
-226817000

 It is also possible to keep the columns of the original dataframe using the ellipsis syntax